Progress continues with the construction of the new Pefferlaw Fire Hall.

 In April, 2018, Council approved a temporary relocation of Station 1-8 to 536 Pefferlaw Rd. to house its apparatus and related equipment.
 The property owner, Have Bus Will Travel, agreed to the use of its property and storage facility.
 The existing garage will be used to house three apparatus and related equipment.
 The location also provides parking space for volunteers to respond in their vehicles, change clothing and effectively respond to emergency incidents.

-Construction is scheduled to begin in July 2018 with substantial work estimated to be complete by July 31, 2019.
+Construction is scheduled to begin in July 2018 with substantial work estimated to be complete by Fall 2019.

 Emergency services are vital to the well-being of residents and our community.
 The Town will ensure that fire protection services will be maintained while the new fire hall is under construction.